 - Attend shows.
 Simply going to the shows – regardless of what you pay – helps support our series.

 - Purchase season passes.
-You get premium seats to every show, all season long - a $400 value - for just $250.
+You get premium seats to every show, all season long.
 Purchasing a pass simplifies your life, demonstrates your commitment to the series and your faith in the quality of what we do, and helps us cover upfront production costs.

 - Donate money.
 We know and love our donors and we pay back the love wherever we can.
 Free tickets, special events, special recognition and inside information are just some of the benefits of donating to KCP Presents.